Certora/Documentation/docs/user-guide/glossary.md

   complete information on different types of method summaries.

 TAC
-  TAC (originally short for "three address code") is an intermediate representation used by the Certora Prover.
+  TAC (originally short for "three address code") is an intermediate program representation used by the Certora Prover.
 TAC code is kept invisible to the user most of the time, so it's details are not in the scope of this documentation.
 We provide an working understanding, which is helpful for some